Menu Close

 Anatomy of Temporal Bone

 The greater wing of sphenoid, parietal and frontal bones together with squamous part of temporal bone form the pterion, which is the weakest part of the skull.
-Temporal bone contains important structures of the vestibulocochlear apparatus, including the external auditory canal, the middle ear and the structures forming the inner ear.

 Parts of temporal bone.
 It is a composite structure consisting of five parts, each ossifying independently and later fuses with each other.